wujiashu0421/SPART/docs/source/index.rst

 SPART is an open-source modeling and control toolkit for mobile-base robotic multibody systems with kinematic tree topologies (`i.e.`, open-loop multi-branched systems).
 SPART is MATLAB-based and ROS-compatible, allowing to prototype in simulation and deploy to hardware controllers for robotic systems.

-Given a URDF or a Denavit-Hartenberg (DH) description of a multibody system, SPART allows to compute:
+Given a URDF description of a multibody system, SPART computes the system's:

 * Kinematics -- pose of the links and joints (`i.e.`, homogeneous transformation matrices or rotation matrices and position vectors).
 * Differential kinematics -- Operational space velocities and accelerations, as well as the analytic Jacobians and their time derivatives.
 * Dynamics -- Generalized inertia and convective inertia matrices.
-* Forward/Inverse dynamics solvers (including the floating base case).
+* Forward/Inverse dynamics -- solvers for both problems, including the floating-base case.

-Analytical expressions for all these kinematic and dynamic quantities can be obtained with SPART, as it supports symbolic computation.
+SPART supports symbolic computation and analytic expressions for all kinematic and dynamic quantities can be obtained.

 Contents
 ========

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    Installation
    Tutorial_Intro
-   Robot_Model
-   URDF
-   DH
+   Tutorial_Robot
+   Tutorial_Kinematics
+   Tutorial_Dynamics
+   Functions
    URDF_Models
-   Functions
+   Cite
    Help
-   Cite

 License